tsg-iitkgp/OnBoarding/README.md

 - All minutes of the meetings should be shared with the Vice President from the aforementioned official EmailID.
 There should be a single thread for minutes of the meeting of a particular topic and should begin with "Minutes Of The Meeting".
 - A form should be posted right after the nomination or after a week of end-sems getting over (whichever is later), to gain feedback and ideas for the next session.
 - **Add new ideas and the incomplete work to the issues tab** of this repository so that they can be passed on easily.
+- [Get Society Wiki Page](https://wiki.metakgp.org/w/Category:Societies_and_clubs) updated by the respective societies; mail template for the same is available in the repository.
+Take email address of all previous governors of all societies and request them to update the wiki page.

 ## CONTACT